-1. The GFSC is committed to ensuring transparency in its approach to enforcement.
+1. The GFSC is committed to ensuring transparency in its approach to regulatory investigations.

-2. This policy sets out the factors that we will use to determine whether a matter will be referred from Supervision to Enforcement for further investigation and/or enforcement action in accordance with the enforcement process.
+2. This policy sets out the factors that we will use to determine whether a matter will be referred from Supervision to Regulatory Investigations for further investigation and/or enforcement action in accordance with the Decision Making Process for Regulatory Interventions.

-3. This policy should be read in conjunction with our enforcement strategy.
+3. This policy should be read in conjunction with our strategy.

 4. We may from time to time change our referral policy.
 When we do we shall place the amended policy statement on our website.

-5. Where Supervision believe that there has been, or have concerns that there may be or have been a breach of regulatory or other legal requirements, or there is a risk to the GFSC’s regulatory objectives, Supervision and Enforcement will jointly consider whether a regulatory response is appropriate.
+5. Where Supervision believe that there has been, or have concerns that there may be or have been a breach of regulatory or other legal requirements, or there is a risk to the GFSC’s regulatory objectives, Supervision and Regulatory Investigations will jointly consider whether a regulatory response is appropriate.

 6. We will consider this by reference to a range of key factors focused on the merits of the case, the seriousness and impact of the alleged or actual breach, the outcome that enforcement action would achieve and the overall proportionality.

-8. Where a matter is considered appropriate for further investigation and/or enforcement action, the matter is referred from Supervision to Enforcement.
+8. Where a matter is considered appropriate for further investigation and/or enforcement action, the matter is referred from Supervision to Regulatory Investigations.

 Factors to Consider

-In determining whether to refer a matter to Enforcement, the overarching question we will consider is whether enforcement action is necessary to discharge our statutory functions or likely to further our regulatory objectives.
+In determining whether to refer a matter to Regulatory Investigations, the overarching question we will consider is whether enforcement action is necessary to discharge our statutory functions or likely to further our regulatory objectives.